Solving the Lost YubiKey problem with WebAuthn PRF & Shamir’s Secret Sharing

 -

-Decryption: Extension uses the PRF output to decrypt
+Decryption: The extension uses the PRF output to decrypt the encrypted Master Key.

-Result: Extension has the Master Key in memory.
-User is authenticated and the extension can autofill passwords or generate passkeys.
+Result: The extension has the Master Key in memory.
+The user is authenticated and the extension can autofill passwords or generate passkeys.

 Recovery enables account access when the user loses their YubiKey: